-- 5.2.1 An appropriate number of vehicles, with appropriately trained personnel, must be available to enable the transportation of Bariatric patients (those in excess of 21 stone in weight) as part of the contractual requirements. - 5.2.2 The vehicles must be able to convey various types of bariatric patients therefore the vehicles must be fitted with an appropriate lift and bariatric equipment such as wheelchairs, carrying chairs and lifting aids. - 5.2.3 An appropriate number of vehicles, fitted with a tail lift and with appropriately trained personnel, must be available to enable the transportation of patients in their own electric wheelchairs. - 5.2.4 Further information and details are required regarding risk assessments prior to bariatric journeys with associated treatment plans to support the journey.
+- 5.2.1 An appropriate number of vehicles, with appropriately trained personnel, must be available to enable the transportation of Bariatric patients (those in excess of 21 stone in weight) as part of the contractual requirements. - 5.2.2 The vehicles must be able to convey various types of bariatric patients therefore the vehicles must be fitted with an appropriate lift and bariatric equipment such as wheelchairs, carrying chairs and lifting aids. - 5.2.3 An appropriate number of vehicles, fitted with a tail lift and with appropriately trained personnel, must be available to enable the transportation of patients in their own electric wheelchairs. - 5.2.4 Providers must ensure that they undertake a risk assessment and have a clear documented treatment plan prior to conveying a bariatric patient